swennemans/react-text-highlighter/readme.md

 <HighLighter highlight={"Foo"} text={"Foo bar baz"} options={opts} />
 ```

-Check the `example` dir for a simple example or run the example with: `npm run example`
+Check the `example` dir for a simple example.
+You can run the example with: `npm run example`

 ## Options
 You need to pass an option object with the following properties: